Jane was dressed smartly and professionally, with an obviously expensive dark blue business suit and a brown leather briefcase.

 Facial expressions and eye contact also can control the flow of communication – a critical negotiation skill.

-Next time you’re seeking important information from your counterparty, ask a question, listen and, if you’re dissatisfied with the answer, initiate eye contact and put a questioning look on your face.
+Next time you’re seeking important information from your counterpart, ask a question, listen and, if you’re dissatisfied with the answer, initiate eye contact and put a questioning look on your face.
 Then remain silent.
-Chances are your counterparty will fill the silence – and you’ll learn more.
+Chances are your counterpart will fill the silence – and you’ll learn more.

 Body movements and gestures.